 Rules & Discipline

-We want to keep our players safe and expect high respect among our players, team officials and referees.
-Remember, leagues run through the EMSA Zones must have discipline information, and inquiries go to the zone they play in, before contacting EMSA.
+We want to keep our players safe and expect high respect among our players, team officials, and referees.
+Remember, leagues run through the EMSA Zones must have discipline information, and inquiries should go to the zone they play in before contacting EMSA.

 ASA CODE OF CONDUCT AND ETHICS

-The Alberta Soccer Association (ASA) Code of Conduct and Ethics sets out the principles to ensure a safe and positive environment associated with its soccer-related activities by making individuals aware that there is an expectation of appropriate behaviour consistent with ASA’s core values: Integrity, Respect and Choice.
+The Alberta Soccer Association (ASA) Code of Conduct and Ethics sets out the principles to ensure a safe and positive environment associated with its soccer-related activities by making individuals aware that there is an expectation of appropriate behaviour consistent with ASA’s core values of Integrity, Respect and Choice.

-Provide ONLY technical instruction from the bench and refrain from questioning the decisions of the referees.
-According to the Laws of the Game, Law 5, the decisions of the referee and other match officials are final and must always be respected.
-(This does not mean that the referee will always make the right call, but questioning the decision is not permitted.)
-However, any coach who respectfully asks for clarification of a decision should be provided one when time allows for it.
+• According to the Laws of the Game, Law 5, the decisions of the referee and other match officials are final and must always be respected (this does not mean that the referee will always make the right call, but questioning the decision is not permitted)

 Parents/Guardians and spectators:

-Are expected to respect the decisions of the referee and other match officials in the same manner as is the coach.
-Their comments and actions are monitored by the Ref Liaison.
-It is imperative that the coach and Ref Liaison clearly understand their responsibilities and that a failure to act appropriately could lead to a sanction against the coach.
+• It is imperative that the Coach and Ref Liaison clearly understand their responsibilities.
+Failure to act appropriately could lead to a sanction against the coach.

-The referee has been instructed that all instances of inappropriate behaviour or comments (by either Team Officials or Spectators) are to be sanctioned according to the Laws of the Game.
-(Team Officials will be warned, cautioned, or sent of depending on the severity and circumstances of the action, spectators will be removed)
+• The referee has been instructed that all instances of inappropriate behaviour or comments (by either Team Officials or Spectators) are to be sanctioned according to the Laws of the Game

-Questions or request for clarifications from referees is always welcome after the game or in writing to soccer@ewzsa.com
+Questions or requests for clarifications from referees are always welcome after the game or in writing to soccer@ewzsa.com

 EWZSA Code of Conduct